 These are the same principles and qualities that help at-risk boys get back on track.
-These youth need a broader view of the world (i.e. one that isn’t self-centered).
-They need knowledge; respect for authority, themselves, and others; self-reliance instead of government or social agency dependence; they have to be taught to think and analyze and then act without depending on others to do it for them, and perseverance to change and overcome challenges that we all face in life.
+These youth need a broader view of the world (i.e., one that isn’t self-centered).
+They need knowledge; respect for authority, themselves, and others; self-reliance instead of the government or social agency dependence; they have to be taught to think and analyze and then act without depending on others to do it for them, and perseverance to change and overcome challenges that we all face in life.

 All of these qualities require character and integrity.
 Character is built action by action.
 Integrity is doing what is decent and right and adhering to a standard even if it bears a cost.
 All these together lead to a vision for what is possible, for things that one never imagined they could or would do.

 Safe Harbor helps a boy become a young man of character and integrity, with a vision for their own future.
 Once the boys have an “I can and will” attitude, they naturally branch out into caring for others.
 Therefore, community service is an important part of Safe Harbor’s program.
-Learning to give into a community makes it your own and what we claim as our own, we take care of and have pride in.
-This is why each donor, sponsor, volunteer makes a real difference at Safe Harbor; it becomes their own.
+Learning to give into a community makes it your own, and what we claim as our own, we take care of and have pride in.
+This is why each donor, sponsor, and volunteer makes a real difference at Safe Harbor; it becomes their own.

 Robbie W. Smith D. Ministry, M.A.

 “If it wasn’t for people like the Smiths, who do so much for others before they do for themselves, where would we be as people?
 It was really an honor to portray Robbie (in the Safe Harbor movie).”